 Anesthesia for remote sites include: CT/MRI, interventional radiology, cardiac catheterizations, auditory brainstem responses, oncology, and the Acute and Chronic Pain Services.

-In addition, TCH sends pediatric specialists to 1,200 outreach clinics.
+In addition, CHC sends pediatric specialists to 1,200 outreach clinics.
 More than 400 are held outside the Denver metro area, and bring essential care to rural or small towns in three states.